luong-komorebi/cube-dev-cheatsheet/example.md

-# Cube.dev Example Workflow: Real E-commerce Analytics
+# Cube.dev Workflow: Real E-commerce Analytics with Kaggle Dataset

 ## The Business Problem

-Using the **[Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)** from Kaggle, we'll build analytics to track:
+Using the [**Brazilian E-Commerce Public Dataset by Olist**](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) from Kaggle, we'll build analytics to track:

 - **Order volume and revenue trends over time**
 - **Product performance by category and seller**